scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ### Command pattern and Actions

 Since everything is Event driven it means that we want to trigger different things once some event occurs.
-The design here is based on classic [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) but with modidications to fit NodeJS style.
+The design here is based on classic [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) but with modifications to fit NodeJS style.
 Terminology wise, it's called **Actions**.
 Everywhere in the project `notifications` lead to `Actions`.
 The rational here is that objects hold the **concrete implementation**  and Actions are the **operational logic**.